HitKarry/TDNN/README.md

 # System Requirements
 ## Hardware requirements
-`CIDGNN` requires a standard computer with enough RAM to support in-memory operations and a high-performance GPU to support fast operations on high-dimensional data.
+`TDNN` requires a standard computer with enough RAM to support in-memory operations and a high-performance GPU to support fast operations on high-dimensional data.

 ## Software requirements
 ### OS Requirements